Identiofi/chatio/README.md

 }
 ```

-To help you we have created a `run` method, which will run the client, start new goroutines for the reader and writer,
+As the final task, you should gracefully close the connection if an error occures or the user interupts the program, for this you can use the `Close` method which we provided.

-and handle any errors that might occur.
+Bonus: and handle any errors that might occur.
 We included a helper function called `fail` which will print an error message to the console,
-and a close method which will close the connection and exit the program.

 ```go
 // run starts the client